Legends and Lore

 We began our fourth year with 62,381 website hits on our counter and have jumped to 70,187 hits as of this July upload.
 We base this on the counter located on this page, however, based on weebly.com stats, we actually get many other hits that don't register here but take searchers to other parts of this website, especially directly to our latest issue.
 These number as many as 210,000 hits since we started, or about 5,000 hits per issue since we first began this adventure over 3.5 years ago.
 It's exciting to learn that many of these hits come right after the new issue is posted, meaning people are anxious to read the next issue.

 Also, we have well over 15,000 Facebook 'likes' and would have many more had not Facebook tightened up restrictions on likes!

 Be sure to check out the music videos and song files from all over the world under our Free Music tab!
 There are many great Celtic musicians from around the world who have offered examples of their work, at no cost, to Celtic Guide readers.

 Plus, we've had authors, photographers, and illustrators from the U.S., Canada, Scotland, Ireland, England, Wales, Portugal, Poland, Germany, Australia and New Zealand.
 With this, we are covering pretty much the entire Celtic World in some respect or another.
 We've also been helpful to people in South Africa, Chile, and Romania.
 In December, we've added Austria to the list!
 People from fifteen countries, in all, have participated in our little adventure called the Celtic Guide.

-This December issue is our 38th issue, helping kick off a whole new year for Celtic Guide – all of these issues celebrating Celtic heritage, and all available free using the tabs above.
-We certainly hope you enjoy our all-volunteer efforts!
+Our February issue is our 38th issue, helping kick off a whole new year for Celtic Guide – all of these issues celebrating Celtic heritage, and all available free using the tabs above.
+We certainly hope you enjoy our completely-volunteer efforts!